 Soquel Creek Water District was established in 1961 as a flood control and water conservation district.
 In 1964, it acquired the Monterey Bay Water Company, began delivering water service to customers, and discontinued flood control services.
 Soquel Creek Water District serves approximately 40,400 customers through 15,800 connections within the Basin.
 Ninety percent of Soquel Creek Water District's customers are residential and its sole source of water is groundwater.
 Soquel Creek Water District operates and maintains more than 80 monitoring wells, 15 active production wells, 2 standby production wells, 18 water storage tanks, and delivers water to its customers through more than 166 miles of pipeline.
-Soquel Creek Water District is working on a range of projects to develop alternative water sources so it is not entirely dependent upon groundwater.
+Soquel Creek Water District is not entirely dependent upon groundwater.